Sir John Soane's Museum: Sculpture

 Francis Leggatt Chantrey carved a white marble bust of Soane that is still in the museum, in the 'Dome' overlooking the Seti sarcophagus.
 Soane also acquired Sir Richard Westmacott's plaster model for Nymph unclasping her Zone, displayed at the back of the recess in the Picture Room.
-Other acquisitions include: the plaster model of John Flaxman's memorial sculpture of William Pitt the Younger.
-The model of Thomas Banks's monument to Penelope Boothby.
+Other acquisitions include the plaster model of John Flaxman's memorial sculpture of William Pitt the Younger and the model of Thomas Banks's monument to Penelope Boothby.

 Of ancient sculptures a miniature copy of the famous sculpture of Diana of Ephesus is one of the most important in the collection.
-After the death of his teacher Henry Holland, Soane bought part of his collection of ancient marble fragments of architectural decoration, these were purchased by Charles Heathcote Tatham for Holland in Rome in 1794–96.
+After the death of his teacher Henry Holland, Soane bought part of his collection of ancient marble fragments of architectural decoration, which had been purchased by Charles Heathcote Tatham for Holland in Rome in 1794–96.

-Plastercasts of famous antique sculptures include: Aphrodite of Cnidus, Hercules Hesperides and Apollo Belvedere.
-Soane also acquired a plastercast of the Sulis Minerva sculpture found in Bath.
+Plaster casts of famous antique sculptures include Aphrodite of Cnidus, Hercules Hesperides and Apollo Belvedere.
+Soane also acquired a plaster cast of the Sulis Minerva sculpture found in Bath.